Itoshii Hitoyo Good Night...

 "Itoshii Hitoyo Good Night..." (愛しい人よGood Night..., "My Dearie, Good Night...") is the seventh single by B'z, released on October 24, 1990.
-This song is one of B'z many number-one singles in Oricon chart.
-The single was re-released in 2003, and re-entered at #12.
+This song is one of B'z many number-one singles on the Oricon chart.
+The single was re-released in 2003, and re-entered at number 12.
 It sold over 354,000 copies according to Oricon.

 An edited version of the song plays over the opening credits of their video compilation Film Risky, while the B-side, a re-recorded version of "Guitar Kids Rhapsody" from their second album, Off the Lock, is one of the featured videos.